How Much Does It Cost to Hire a Bookkeeper in Canada?

 Let's Talk

 Newer business owners are often reluctant to hire a bookkeeper because of the added expense.
-But proper bookkeeping isn’t just an essential part of running a successful business - a good bookkeeper can save businesses and non-profit organizations (NPOs) from costly record-keeping and tax filing mistakes.
+But proper bookkeeping is more than just an essential part of running a successful business - a good bookkeeper can save businesses and non-profit organizations (NPOs) from costly record-keeping and tax filing mistakes.

 If you’ve decided it’s time to get your books in order, the next logical question is: how much does it cost to hire a bookkeeper?
-The answer depends on whether you:
+Costs will depend on two key elements.

 • Hire a full-time, in-house bookkeeper: someone who is on-staff in a permanent full-time capacity